superfaceai/docs/docs/classic/guides/add-new-provider.md

 _Replace the security scheme `id` value in the example with your own ID._

-There are some optional parameters, information about them can be found in [reference](../../comlink/reference/provider.mdx).
+There are some optional parameters, information about them can be found in the [Comlink reference](../../comlink/reference/provider.mdx).

 ## Integration parameters